SQream/sqream_docs/configuration_guides/is_healer_on.rst

 Is Healer On
 ************

-The ``is_healer_on`` flag enables the Query Healer, which periodically examines the progress of running statements and logs statements exceeding the ``maxStatementInactivitySeconds`` flag setting.
+The ``isHealerOn`` flag enables the Query Healer, which periodically examines the progress of running statements and logs statements exceeding the ``maxStatementInactivitySeconds`` flag setting.

 * **Data type** - boolean
 * **Default value** - ``true``